frictionlessdata/schema-collaboration/documentation/User.md

 ## Collaborator access
 The collaborators can have access to the datapackages via two type of links:
  * Datapackage link: give access to one datapackage
- * Collaborator link: give access to all the datapackage that this collaborator is assigned to
+ * Collaborator link: all the datapackages for the collaborator will appear and the collaborator can choose which one to work on

-The public link to a datapackage can be found in the "Options" in the List of Datapackages.
+The public link to a single datapackage can be found in the "Options" in the List of Datapackages.

 The public link to all the datapackages for a given users can be found in the "List of People" and the name is "List Datapackages".

-Collaborators don not need a username/password: only the unique links.
+Collaborators don not need a username/password: the unique links are enough to access there.

 ## Admin access and operations
 All the day-to-day operations can be done by the datamanagers in the management area.
-There also access to the standar "admin" panel to do some other operations like:
+There available access to the Django standard "admin" panel to do some other operations like:
  * Create other datapackage status.
 By default "Draft", "In Progress" and "Completed" are created.
 You can modify these ones or add other status and will appear in the "Manage datapackage".
 For example "Published", "Waiting for Data", "Embargo", etc.
- * Delete datapackages is not possible yet in the management section but in the admin section it is possible
+ * Delete datapackages (it is not possible yet in the management section but in the admin section it is possible)
  * Delete or modify comments
  * Delete people
  * Create other data manager users

-To access the admin panel use an URL like http://localhost:8000/admin (change http://localhost:8000 by the way to access your schema-collaboration).
-Then you will need to enter the "Django administration" username and password:

-Please refer to the `admin` user that got created when you installed schema-collaboration.
+To access the admin panel use an URL like [http://localhost:8000/admin](http://localhost:8000/admin) (change http://localhost:8000 as needed in your installation).
+Then you will need to enter the "Django administration" username and password.
+This is the `admin` user that got created when schema-collaboration was initially installed.

-If you don't have access to it anymore you can create/setup a new one using `python3 manage.py changepassword admin` (see [Django documentation for changing the password](https://docs.djangoproject.com/en/3.1/topics/auth/default/#changing-passwords) or [how to create another admin user](https://docs.djangoproject.com/en/3.1/topics/auth/default/#creating-superusers))
+If you don't know the admin username and password anymore you can create/setup a new one using `python3 manage.py changepassword admin` (see [Django documentation for changing the password](https://docs.djangoproject.com/en/3.1/topics/auth/default/#changing-passwords) or [how to create another admin user](https://docs.djangoproject.com/en/3.1/topics/auth/default/#creating-superusers))

-An example of the admin section:
+The admin section list of packages looks like:
 ![list_of_datapackages_admin](images/list_of_datapackages_admin.png)

 ### Create more Datapackage Status
-Select on the left hand side "Datapackage status" to list the Datapackage status:
+On the left hand side select "Datapackage status" to list the Datapackage status:
 ![list_of_status](images/list_of_status.png)

 Then on the "Add datapackage status" to load the form: